-Acetaminophen (N-acetyl-para-aminophenol, paracetamol, APAP) toxicity is common primarily because the medication is so readily available and there is a perception that it is very safe.
+Acetaminophen (N-acetyl-para-aminophenol, paracetamol, APAP) toxicity is common primarily because the medication is so readily available, and there is a perception that it is very safe.
 More than 60 million Americans consume acetaminophen on a weekly basis.
 Acetaminophen is used in many products in combination with other preparations, especially with opioids and diphenhydramine.
-Many people are not aware it is contained in these combination medications.
+Many people are not aware that it is contained in these combination medications.

 Acetaminophen toxicity is the second most common cause of liver transplantation worldwide and the most common in the US.
 It is responsible for 56,000 emergency department visits, 2600 hospitalizations, and 500 deaths per year in the United States.
 Fifty percent of these are unintentional overdoses.

 Although acetaminophen poisoning is more common in children, adults often present with more serious and fatal presentation.

 Acetaminophen is rapidly absorbed from the gastrointestinal (GI) tract and reaches therapeutic levels in 30 minutes to 2 hours.
 Overdose levels peak at 4 hours unless other factors could delay gastric emptying, such as a co-ingestion of an agent that slows gastric motility, or if the acetaminophen is in an extended-release form.